 Everyone knows that face paint increases your accuracy.

 you can always improvise and do it your way,

 and celebrate your other skills.

-If you found today's post helpful, may I request a small donation to this local non-profit organization?
-They do great work, rekindling nature in kids and in the community!
-Want more?
-You can also find another kid/family game I posted a couple years ago here (click).
+If you found today's post helpful, may I request a small donation to this nature school?
+They do great work connecting kids, families, and the greater community to nature.

 P.S.
 This game is super fun that can be used for OT or as a vision game.
 I've also played it with many grown-ups and other outdoor movement enthusiasts.
 It can also be adapted